Fall in love with your favorite carnival classic and indulge in these Paleo-approved Funnel Cake Dippers.

-Nothing makes us nostalgic for fair rides and oversized stuffed animals quite like the funnel cake.
-A day at the amusement park or summertime festival wouldn’t be complete without this treat.
+Nothing makes us nostalgic for fair rides and oversized stuffed animals quite like this fan-favorite funnel cake.
+Amusement parks and summertime festivals just wouldn’t be complete without them.

-Funnel cakes are known for their doughy texture with a light crunchiness, typically achieved with all-purpose wheat flour.
-Tapioca starch is the perfect substitute because of its super light consistency — and it also happens to be Paleo-friendly.
-This flour is very cost-effective and nice to have on hand for baking or thickening sauces.
+Funnel cakes are known for their doughy texture and light crunchiness.
+It’s traditionally made with all-purpose wheat flour, but tapioca starch is a healthier alternative.
+Not only is it Paleo-friendly, but it also has a light consistency.
+Plus, the starch is very cost-effective and nice to have on-hand for baking or thickening sauces.